freewili/freewili_webdocs/docs/gpio/gpio-protocols.md

 ## Overview

 FREE-WILi's GPIO header supports multiple digital communication protocols.
-Each protocol can be configured through the [settings menu](/io-app/settings-menu/) and operates independently on dedicated pin sets.
+Each protocol can be configured through the [Settings Menu](../../scripting/io-app/settings-menu/) and operates independently on dedicated pin sets.

 ## SPI Configuration